webtides/element-js/docs/README.md

 #### PostCSS & Plugins

 _element-js_ expects the provided CSS to be valid CSS.
 In recent years developers have been using preprocessing tools like `SCSS` or `LESS` to write more reusable CSS.
 Pre-processers can however be quite slow during development.
-Wouldn’t it be nice if we could write “normal” CSS again.
+Wouldn't it be nice if we could write “normal” CSS again.
 But with superpowers?

 Since we would recommend to always use `PostCSS` and `autoprefixer` anyways - we suggest that you add a few more plugins.